enkore/i3pystatus/docs/configuration.rst

 Refreshing the bar
 ------------------

 The whole bar can be refreshed by sending SIGUSR1 signal to i3pystatus process.
-This feature is available only in standalone operation (:py:class:`.Status` was created with ``standalone=True`` parameter).
+This feature is not available in chained mode (:py:class:`.Status` was created with ``standalone=False`` parameter and gets it's input from ``i3status`` or a similar program).

 To find the PID of the i3pystatus process look for the ``status_command`` you use in your i3 config file.